 Zyflamend And Cancer

-Several studies of this supplement involve cancer, with an emphasis on prostate cancer and to a lesser degree, pancreatic cancer.
+Several clinical studies of this supplement involve cancer, with an emphasis on prostate cancer and to a lesser degree, pancreatic cancer.
 That's pretty rare as dietary supplement research goes.

 The research is interesting but, for the moment, most evidence is limited to lab animal and test-tube studies.
 I only found 1 human study of Zyflamend and prostate cancer.

 Note.
 When I say “test tube study” I'm making a general statement regarding research that is not conducted in either lab animals or humans.

 The supplement may reduce PSA levels, something men may be interested in.
 One study mentioned above has noted the supplement can lower PSA levels.
 Currently, there is no evidence the supplement reduces the risk of prostate cancer.
 Whether the supplement can help breast cancer needs more study.